jh83/jh83.github.io/_posts/2022-01-19-axis-thingsboard-lpv.md

 [![Car_View]({{ BASE_PATH }}/assets/images/axis-thingsboard-lpv/carview.png)]({{ BASE_PATH }}/assets/images/axis-thingsboard-lpv/carview.png)

 Public Dashboard.
 A simple HTML page which is accessible thru a uniq URL.
-This page shows the current amount of free parking spaces and is intended to be used by staff who want to verify if there are any available parking spaces before they enter the garage.
+This page shows the current amount of free parking spaces and is intended to be used by staff who want to verify if there are any available parking spaces before they enter the garage:

 [![Public_View]({{ BASE_PATH }}/assets/images/axis-thingsboard-lpv/publicview.png)]({{ BASE_PATH }}/assets/images/axis-thingsboard-lpv/publicview.png)